KULT: Divinity Lost – Tools of Awakening

 It is fragmented, contradictory, and often deeply personal.

-Yet within these fragments lies a pattern that cannot be seen from within ordinary perception.
+a pattern that cannot be perceived from within ordinary awareness.

-Ecstatic tools do not map reality.
+These practices do not map reality.

 They force an encounter with it.